grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi made a sound in his throat while he scribbled some calculations.
 He pointed to a gauge in front of the control yoke, "is that the battery charge?"

 "Such as it is.
 That's salvaged from tractor parts too.
 It shows me roughly how much charge is left on the battery, but mostly it's just got a fuckin' little red light that comes on when the batteries are about to kick off.
 If ya want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
 Shakes kicked a small steel door that opened to a recessed cabinet in the wall.
-He pulled from the space a short pry bar and a small metal box with a dial gauge and a pail of electrical leads dangling from it.
+He pulled from the space a short pry bar and a small metal box with a dial gauge and a pair of electrical leads dangling from it.
 "Check this shit out."
 He levered the teeth of the prybar under the steel deck panel.
 Hemi stood on the other side and they lifted the panel together and propped it up.

 Below were rows and rows of what Hemi was almost certain were lead-acid truck or tractor batteries.
 A rat's nest of greasy black cables ran back and forth between them.

 Hemi scratched his beard.
-"Welp.
+"Well!
 Let me see that meter."
 He lowered himself to his knees and reached out over the battery banks with the leads from the meter.
 He began touching the probes to various terminals on the batteries and writing down the results he read off the meter in his little notebook.
 "This is going to take a while."

 "Always fuckin' does."
 Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
 He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.
 "So... where were _you_ guys headed, before the whole fuckin' dead-ship thing?"